Skip to content

 icon: assets/icon.icns

-# Allowed runtime bindings (default: all).
+# Active plugins (default: all).
 Omit to expose everything.

 # Crystal entry point (default: src/main.cr)